cloudflare/cloudflare-docs/content/waf/_index.md

 ## Related resources

-For more information on the previous WAF implementation, also known as Managed Rules, refer to [Understanding the Cloudflare Web Application Firewall (WAF)](https://support.cloudflare.com/hc/articles/200172016) in the Support KB.
+For more information on the previous WAF implementation, also known as WAF managed rules, refer to [Understanding WAF managed rules](https://support.cloudflare.com/hc/articles/200172016) in the Support KB.

 For more information on firewall rules, refer to [Cloudflare Firewall Rules](/firewall/).